Visas for Victims of Criminal Activity

 Schedule an Interview

-If your Petition for U Nonimmigrant Status is approved by USCIS and you are outside of the United States, you must apply for a U visa at a U.S. Embassy or Consulate, generally in your country of permanent residence.
-You may request your visa appointment immediately upon receiving the Form I-797 from USCIS stating your U nonimmigrant petition was approved.
+If USCIS approves your Form I-918 or Form I-918A and a visa is available, and you are residing outside of the United States, you must apply for a U visa at a U.S. embassy or consulate, generally in your country of permanent residence.
+You may request your visa appointment immediately upon receiving the Form I-797, Notice of Action, from USCIS indicating approval of your U nonimmigrant status petition.
 Do not wait for the U.S. embassy or consulate to contact you.

 If you are age: